 Every “you” there is really an “I” (or at least a “we”): these are myths I’ve found myself trapped in, misled by, countless times over the years.
 Myths I’m trying to unlearn.

 What does “self-employment” look like if you let go of the myth?
+When you start to call it what it really is: mass-employed.

-You start to become more cognizant of your true employers, and less focused on yourself.
+For starters, you become more cognizant of your true employers, and less focused on yourself.

 And it forces you to rethink the ways you interact with your employers, provide for them, receive support from them, improve, contribute, grow — together.